-Before taking Advair Diskus, also be sure to tell your doctor if you have:
+Before using an Advair inhaler, also be sure to tell your doctor if you have:

 Also tell your doctor if you are exposed to chickenpox or measles, or if you are pregnant, breastfeeding or plan to become pregnant.

-If your doctor does determine that Advair Diskus is right for you, you can save money on Advair costs by purchasing them from a trustworthy online pharmacy or pharmacy referral service.
+If your doctor does determine that Advair Diskus is right for you, you can save money on Advair by purchasing your inhaler through a trustworthy online pharmacy or pharmacy referral service like My Drug Center.